patiencemanzen/Filtan/README.md

 ## Usage

-We all like automated stuff like
+We all love automated tasks like artisan commands.
+With Filtan, you can generate filter files with just one command.
+No need to manually create filter files!

 ```bash
 php artisan make:cake BananaCake